Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • Internal bleeding.

-The color index of blood is lowered in a child who suffers from renal failure.
-It is this disease that is often the cause of the development of anemia in children.
-In such a situation, an additional analysis of the child's urine and an ultrasound examination of the kidneys are performed.
+The blood color index is low in a child who suffers from renal failure.
+This disease is often the cause of anemia in children.
+In such a situation, an additional analysis of the child’s urine and an ultrasound examination of the kidneys are performed.

-If the degree of anemia is mild and the disease is at an early stage of development, then most often it may be accompanied simply by increased fatigue and a slight headache.
-But when the pathology becomes more severe, the patient experiences the following dangerous symptoms:
+If the degree of anemia is mild and the disease is at an early stage of development, then most often it can be accompanied simply by increased fatigue and a mild headache.
+But when the pathology reaches a more severe stage, the patient experiences the following dangerous symptoms:

 • Breathing becomes difficult and rapid;